haiwen/seafile-user-manual/en/organization_management/daily_management.md

 ## View System Info

-In organization admin page, you can view the system usage, graphical statistics of this organization.
+In the Info page, you can view the system usage info, such as used space and active users.

 ![](../images/auto-upload/WX20230616-102525@2x.png)

+## View Statistics

+In the Statistic page, you can view statistics on file operation, storage usage, active users, traffic.
+You can also export traffic and storage reports.

 ![](../images/auto-upload/WX20230616-102743@2x.png)

-## View Libraries and Operation Logs
+## View Libraries

-You can not only view all libraries in this organization, but also can view some operation logs, such as file access/update and permission log.
+In the Libraries page, you can view all the libraries in this organizations and delete/transfer them.

 ![](../images/auto-upload/WX20230616-105147@2x.png)

+## View Operation Logs

+In the Logs page, you can view user's operation logs, such as file access/update log and permission log.

 ![](../images/auto-upload/WX20230616-115301@2x.png)

 ## Manage Devices

-Devices in organization admin page can list all the devices connected to this organization, you can unlink a certain device and view the detailed device connection error message.
+All connected devices from the users in the organization can be managed in this page.
+You can view access information of the devices, unlink devices.
+You can also check sync errors for desktop clients.

 ![](../images/auto-upload/WX20230616-102935@2x.png)
 ![](../images/auto-upload/WX20230616-110201@2x.png)

-## Manage Users and Groups
+## Manage Users

-You can import/create/delete new users, activate/deactivate users, reset users' login passwords, and set/unset normal users as administrators.
+You can import/create/delete users, activate/deactivate users, reset users' login passwords, and set/unset normal users as administrators.

 ![](../images/auto-upload/WX20230616-110340@2x.png)

-Click the user name, you will enter the management interface of a single user, where you can view and update some information of this user.
+When you click the name of a user, you can manage this user's information.
+You can update user's profile, manage their libraries and shares.

 ![](../images/auto-upload/WX20230616-111042@2x.png)

+## Manage Groups

 Like the user management interface, you can also view and manage groups.

 ![](../images/auto-upload/WX20230616-111308@2x.png)
 ![](../images/auto-upload/WX20230616-111327@2x.png)

-## Create Organizational Structure
+## Manage Organizational Hierarchy

-In **Departments** page, you can customize the organizational structure for this organization.
+In **Departments** page, you can manage the organizational structure for this organization.
+You can create departments and sub-departments.
+Each department can own some libraries.
+You can also edit member list for the departments.

 First create a top department.